pgadmin-org/pgadmin4/docs/en_US/modifying_tables.rst

 To access a dialog that allows you to create a database object, right-click on the object type in the pgAdmin tree control, and select the *Create* option for that object.
-For example, to create a new database, right-click on the *Casts* node, and select *Create Cast...*
+For example, to create a new table, Select a database from the tree control, select the schema under the database, right-click on the *Tables* node, and select *Create Table...*

 .. toctree::
    :maxdepth: 1